awsdocs/amazon-mwaa-user-guide/doc_source/security-iam.md

-# Identity and access management for Amazon MWAA<a name="security-iam"></a>
+# AWS Identity and Access Management<a name="security-iam"></a>

+AWS Identity and Access Management \(IAM\) is an AWS service that helps an administrator securely control access to AWS resources\.
+IAM administrators control who can be authenticated \(signed in\) and authorized \(have permissions\) to use Amazon Managed Workflows for Apache Airflow \(MWAA\) resources\.
+IAM is an AWS service that you can use with no additional charge\.

+This topic provides a basic overview of how Amazon MWAA uses AWS Identity and Access Management \(IAM\)\.
 To learn about managing access to Amazon MWAA, see [Managing access to an Amazon MWAA environment](manage-access.md)\.

 **Topics**
 + [Audience](#security_iam_audience)